Enter the roughness coefficient, flow area, hydraulic radius, and channel slope into the calculator to determine the manning flow.

 • R is the hydraulic radius (ft)

-• s is the channgel slope (ft/ft)
+• s is the channel slope (ft/ft)

 What is Manning’s Flow?

-The equation itself was developed as an alternative to the Chezy Equation for flow through channels, to try and achieve more accurate calculations.
+The equation itself was developed as an alternative to the Chezy Equation for flow through channels to try and achieve more accurate calculations.

 How to calculate Manning’s Flow?